Sometimes wi-fi name or wi-fi password needs to be changed. Do not worry; we explain how you can find a solution to this problem.

 |10.0.1.1||This is pretty rare.|

 The Internet providers offer a program, Web, or application to their clients to enter the router.
 With its input IP address, it can manually access your router via the browser.

-We are going to use a TP-Link router to access the router so open the router’s web interface and put: http://192.168.0.1 in the space where you write the website URL or address bar.
+We are going to use one of the router types that is TP-Link router to access the router so open the router’s web interface and put: http://192.168.0.1 in the space where you write the website URL or address bar.